klardotsh/gale/STYLE_GUIDE.universal.md

 Mostly, it serves to remind anyone reading the file that they can do, effectively, whatever they want with it.
-This is not a given in western legal systems (and in particular, in the US), and since the spirit of gluumy is to freely copy files around into monorepos or forks, and generally to have complete flexibility in how files are structured (or unstructured...) on disk, it helps ensure a file that floats away from this repo still reminds the user
+This is not a given in western legal systems (and in particular, in the US), and since the spirit of Gale is to freely copy files around into monorepos or forks, and generally to have complete flexibility in how files are structured (or unstructured...) on disk, it helps ensure a file that floats away from this repo still reminds the user